The Donning of Dinks at Drexel

 Article from The Triangle, October 13, 1939

 Later in the 1950s and 1960s, the tradition of wearing of dinks still served to foster a collegiate atmosphere.
 Dinks and name buttons were worn by freshmen during the first week of the term during Freshman Orientation where they met faculty, student leaders, and fellow classmates.
 Freshmen wore dinks to attend the football game and the mixers.

-Four students wearing their Drexel dinks and name buttons while playing the piano (pictured at left).
+Four students wearing their Drexel dinks and name buttons while playing the piano (pictured at below).

-Three freshman at Drexel Lodge with their dinks at the Drexel Lodge enjoying hotdogs (pictured at right).
+Three freshman at Drexel Lodge with their dinks at the Drexel Lodge enjoying hotdogs (pictured at below).

 Football and dink donated by George E. Piper (class of 1957) and dink donated by Paula Milmon Hutt (class of 1955).